yamasuto/BookTechyo.github.io/docs/maui/en-US/windows/maui.md

 Clicking [Privacy Policy] will display the following page.

 ![Privacy Policy](./images/resized/02_Settings_N110_About_ShowAppPrivacy.png)

+This app's privacy policy can also be viewed on the [webpage](PrivacyPolicy.md).

 Clicking [OSS License] displays the OSS licenses used by **Book Techyo** on the following page.